MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> Membership inference attacks (MIA) try to detect if data samples were used to train a neural network model, e.g. to detect copyright abuses.
 We show that models with higher dimensional input and output are more vulnerable to MIA, and address in more detail models for image translation and semantic segmentation, including medical image segmentation.
 We show that reconstruction-errors can lead to very effective MIA attacks as they are indicative of memorization.
 Unfortunately, reconstruction error alone is less effective at discriminating between non-predictable images used in training and easy to predict images that were never seen before.
 To overcome this, we propose using a novel predictability error that can be computed for each sample, and its computation does not require a training set.

 ### Privacy: 2020

+- UDH: Universal Deep Hiding for Steganography, Watermarking, and Light Field Messaging. [[paper]](https://papers.nips.cc/paper/2020/hash/73d02e4344f71a0b0d51a925246990e7-Abstract.html) [[code]](https://github.com/ChaoningZhang/Universal-Deep-Hiding)
+  - Chaoning Zhang, Philipp Benz, Adil Karjauv, Geng Sun, In So Kweon. *NeurIPS 2020*
+  - Key Word: Watermarking.
+  - <details><summary>Digest</summary> Neural networks have been shown effective in deep steganography for hiding a full image in another.
+However, the reason for its success remains not fully clear.
+Under the existing cover (C) dependent deep hiding (DDH) pipeline, it is challenging to analyze how the secret (S) image is encoded since the encoded message cannot be analyzed independently.
+We propose a novel universal deep hiding (UDH) meta-architecture to disentangle the encoding of S from C. We perform extensive analysis and demonstrate that the success of deep steganography can be attributed to a frequency discrepancy between C and the encoded secret image.

 - Label-Only Membership Inference Attacks. [[paper]](https://arxiv.org/abs/2007.14321) [[code]](https://github.com/cchoquette/membership-inference)
   - Christopher A. Choquette-Choo, Florian Tramer, Nicholas Carlini, Nicolas Papernot. *ICML 2021*